machek/PHPUnit_Essentials/README.md

 >php composer.phar install
 ```

-More information and possibility to purchased book at:
+More information about this book you can find at:
 http://www.packtpub.com/learn-how-to-write-and-test-codes-using-phpunit-essentials/book